-Professor Westmin James is a Lecturer at the University of the West Indies (UWI), Cave Hill Campus, where he lectures Jurisprudence, Constitutional Law, Commonwealth Caribbean Human Rights Law, and International Law of Human Rights in the LL.B.
+Mr. Westmin James is a Deputy Dean and Lecturer at the University of the West Indies (UWI), Cave Hill Campus, where he lectures in Jurisprudence, Constitutional Law, Commonwealth Caribbean Human Rights Law, and International Law of Human Rights in the LL.B.
 Programme; Advanced Public International Law in the LL.M.; and Introduction to Public International Law in the Master in Trade Policy.

 Mr. James obtained a Bachelors of Law Degree with First Class Honours in 2003 from UWI and a Masters of Law in International Commercial and Trade Law from the University of Cambridge in 2005.
 He thereafter obtained a Legal Education Certificate from the Hugh Wooding Law School in Trinidad in 2006 and was admitted to the Bar of Supreme Court of Trinidad and Tobago in that year.
 Mr. James had a diverse practice in one of the leading Law Chambers in Trinidad and Tobago for 6 years before joining the Faculty of Law in 2011.
 While at the Faculty, besides his teaching duties, Mr. James is also part of the UWI Rights Advocacy Project (U-RAP), whose objective it is to promote human rights and social justice in the Caribbean through human rights litigation.
 U-RAP is currently engaged in litigation in Belize and Guyana to promoting sexual minority rights.